 The major themes were categorised at a higher order level according to issues either external or internal to the organisations (Table 1).
 The table also indicates the number of units of meaning that contributed to the emergence of each theme.
 This weighting was used to suggest a crude hierarchy of informants' perceptions of the urgency of recruitment and retention.
-The interviews reveal that recruitment, retention and training are conceptually distinct and intertwined, with the issues impacting directly on retention also impacting in a less immediate way on recruitment, and training a significant factor in both recruitment and retention.
+The interviews reveal that recruitment, retention and training are conceptually distinct and intertwined, with the issues impacting directly on retention also impacting in a less immediate way on recruitment, and retention.
 Findings regarding issues of recruitment and retention are followed by a consideration of training issues.